isnotvinicius/golang-crud/README.md

 ### Creating the Routes and first controllers

-To manage the routing of the API, I've used the `Gin Gonic`.
+To manage the routing of the API, I've used the `Gin Gonic` library to deal with the requests.

+After installing `Gin Gonic`, I've created the `routes` package inside `/src/controller` and inside it I added all the routes I'll need for the API to run.

+Then I created one controller file for each of the CRUD words.